 Unfortunately many WordPress administrators and users will not notice such user because most use WordPress to write content, and maybe to change the looks of the website (here are some tips how to find out if your WordPress was hacked).
 It is even more difficult to identify the user the attackers created when the WordPress website is a large one, or a multisite network that has tens or hundreds of users.

-In this article we will explain how you can use the WP Security Audit Log plugin and the Email Notifications Add-On to get instantly alerted via email when a new WordPress user is created, or logs in for the first time.
+In this article we will explain how you can use the WP Activity Log plugin and the Email Notifications Add-On to get instantly alerted via email when a new WordPress user is created, or logs in for the first time.
 By doing so you can catch hackers red handed and stop them from doing any further damage on your WordPress websites and blogs.

 Get Alerted via Email When A New User is Created on WordPress

-When a new user is created on a single or WordPress multisite installation, WP Security Audit Log plugin logs a security alert in the WordPress audit trail.
+When a new user is created on a single or WordPress multisite installation, WP Activity Log plugin logs a security alert in the WordPress audit trail.
 The security alert with ID 4001 includes all the details, such as the user who did the change, the user created, the role and several other details as shown in the screenshot below.

 Therefore if you configure a trigger in the Email Notifications Add-On for alert 4001, when a new user is created on your WordPress you will get alerted via email.